-To be mindful, you need to be aware and feel without the thought, that's why the mind sweeping method is very useful.
+To be mindful, you need to be aware and feel without the thought, that is why the mind sweeping method is extremely useful.
 Okay, so with that understanding, we can start the meditation now.
 Always remember - meditation has two parts, first part is to just train this mind to be aware, to be mindful without thought.
-So how do we train?
+So how do we train this mundane mind?
 We use a skillful mean call 'mind sweeping method' which I had already explained, - so you do that first (if you still need to), otherwise you can start your meditation straight away.

-Okay, sorry there is someone new to the class; - luckily Bro.
+Okay, sorry there is someone new to the class; - luckily, Bro.
 Swee Aun let me know.

 Qs.
 You meditate before? - Good, what kind of meditation?

-What about metta, or loving kindness meditation?
+What about mettā, or loving kindness meditation?
 You have done it before?
 Then what about the mind sweeping method, - are you familiar?
 Okay afterwards I will give you the necessary instructions to help you de condition your heedless thinking, thereby training your mind to be in a relax state of silent, inner awareness.

 Instructions: 'Close your eyes; relax your body and mind, and then ensure that your backbone is straight.
 Then you feel your forehead and don't think.
 Just feel and relax.
 Any tension, tightness or stress within - just relax them all.'
-You start doing this mind sweeping method training from your forehead down to your buttock, so that you can become more peaceful.
+You may start doing this mind sweeping method training from your forehead down to your buttock, so that you can become more peaceful.
 Then I need to let you know one more thing because you are new.
-You look at the white board; there are these five mental hindrances and the five spiritual faculties.
-According to the Buddha, the reason why human beings are not able to be peaceful to develop the meditation is because of these five mental hindrances.
+You look at the white board; there re these five mental hindrances and the five spiritual faculties.
+According to the Buddha, the reason why human beings are not able to be peaceful to develop the meditation is because of these five mental hindrances of sensual desire, ill will, sloth and torpor, restlessness and doubt.
 Do you know what these mental hindrances are?
-It is a negative mind state that hinders your mind from becoming peaceful, from entering the meditative state of silent, inner awareness.
-It means this mind has the mental hindrances that hinder it from becoming peaceful.
+They are negative mind states that hinders your mundane mind. from becoming peaceful, from entering the meditative state of silent, inner awareness.
+It means this untrained mundane mind has the mental hindrances that hinder it from becoming peaceful.